 Incentives don’t have to cost a lot, and there are perks that you can offer that won’t break the bank.
 Here are just a few ideas:

-• Look at ‘trivial benefits’.
+- Look at ‘trivial benefits’.
 If an employer provides a ‘trivial benefit’ to employees (such as a supermarket voucher up to the value of £50 for example), the benefit is exempt from tax as employment income, as long as certain conditions are fulfilled.
-Find out more here.
+Find out more about trivial benefits here.

 January is typically the time for new goals, and many staff will be returning to work with resolutions for the new year.
 Over the last few years, workplace well-being has become an increasingly important element of HR with businesses introducing incentives in the office.
-Whilst staff are working from home consider the incentives you can offer.
-One of our clients ran a ‘January sales secret Santa’ or you could host a remote team lunch ordering food for staff.
+One of our clients ran a ‘January sales secret Santa’ or you could host a team lunch ordering food for staff.

 For advice on motivating your team read our tips on keeping your remote team motivated or read our general tips on motivation.
 To discuss any other HR issues, call our team for 15 minutes of free HR advice.